-(Hebrews 12:15) See to it that no one fails to obtain the grace of God; that no "root of bitterness" springs up and causes trouble, and by it many become defiled;
+(Hebrews 12:15) See to it that no one falls short of the grace of God and that no bitter root grows up to cause trouble and defile many.

 Bitterness or resentment can begin in many ways, from not getting our own selfish way to suffering as the target of unjust slanderous lies spread by someone in our own church.
 If we do not turn from bitterness toward someone, it will cause us and others trouble; so, we pray for others, forgive them, and ask God to help us love them (which does not mean we need to become their friends, but it does mean we need to pray they will make any changes that are necessary, God being their helper).
 Grace is unmerited favor.
 God showed us unmerited favor when we came to trust in Jesus as our Lord and Savior.
 We can show unmerited favor toward those who like us do not deserve it, so they may come to trust and obey Jesus too.
 If we cannot maintain peace and holiness with them, we can still pray for them and for ourselves and any bitterness that we need removed.